lkesteloot/unsong/unsong-1.md

 “But,” Ana objected, “in the Shema, we say ‘Hear O Israel—the Lord is Juan.'”

-“But,” I said, “all angels are angels of the Lord, and the song says ‘Hark, the Harold angels sing.”
+“But,” I said, “all angels are angels of the Lord, and the song says ‘Hark, the Harold angels sing.’”

 “But,” Ana objected, “the Aleinu ends ‘God is Juan, and His name is Juan.'”